 Top 9 Best Sustainable Backpacks

 There are many things to keep in mind for when looking for the best sustainable backpacks.
 Ethically sourced, sustainable materials and manufacture, a well paid workforce, companies that give back to nature and communities.
 Even sustainable packaging.
-When it comes to divining which company makes the best eco friendly backpacks, everything should be considered.
+When it comes to divining which company makes the most sought after eco friendly backpack, everything should be considered.
 But that is not to say that they will all have the same ethos, materials or practices.

 Some may be more geared towards environmental impact, sourcing materials that are not going to negatively impact the local areas or communities.
 These companies may also pledge to plant trees or aid in clean up and conservation.
 Other teams might lean toward fair trade and ethical production, and many are dedicated to how their workforce is treated.